ulticoder/ulticoder.github.io/README.md

 <a target="_blank" href="https://github.com/UltimateSoftware/">
 https://github.com/UltimateSoftware/</a> GitHub account.

-This repository is an adjunct to that, to provide learning about how to do things and configuration experiments related to performance.
+This repository is an adjunct to that repository, to provide examples for learning about how to do things and configuration experiments related to performance.

 ## Ultimate Software